filecoin-project/FIPs/FIPS/fip-solstice.md

 ![Block-reward split across streams: burn (w0), service (w2) with orchestrator shares, consensus (w1) paying PoRep miners, and registrable future streams](../resources/fip-solstice/block-reward-split.png)

-*Figure 1: the two-level split.
-At each epoch f02 divides the block reward among the streams by weight; each stream then pays its recipients by its own rule.
+*Figure 1: the two-level split. f02 divides each block reward among the streams by that epoch’s weights; each stream then pays its recipients by its own rule.
 Dashed elements (future streams, future orchestrators) can be added later (Sections 2.4 and 3.2).
 The ~20M FIL / year issuance figure is indicative.*

 ## Abstract